 More often than not, there are compounding causes of an accident, not simply one single cause.
 Although there are numerous tips to prevent injury from motorcycle accidents, this makes determining the cause of a motorcycle injury an extremely complicated process.

 According to the National Highway Traffic Safety Administration (NHTSA), there were close to 5,000 motorcyclists killed in 2018.
-While that number is decrease almost 5% from previous years, it still poses as a staggering number.
+While that number is decreasing almost 5% from previous years, it still poses as a staggering number.
 The NHTSA published a document that shows even more shocking motorcycle crash statistics.
-There is a silver lining however, if you or a loved one has been involved in an accident.
+There is a silver lining however if you or a loved one has been involved in an accident.

-The following are common questions that we have been asked while representing motorcycle accident cases:
+The following are common questions that we have been asked while representing motorcycle injury cases: